percona/psmdb-docs/source/installation.rst

 .. note:: MongoDB creates a user that belongs to two groups, which is a potential security risk.
 This is fixed in |Percona Server for MongoDB|: user is included only in the ``mongod`` group.
 To avoid problems with current MongoDB setups, existing user group membership is not changed when you migrate to |Percona Server for MongoDB|.
 Instead, a new ``mongod`` user is created during installation, and it belongs to the ``mongod`` group.

+.. note:: By default, |Percona Server for MongoDB| starts with the MMAPv1 storage engine (standard engine in MongoDB).
+If you want to leverage the PerconaFT storage engine, start ``mongod`` with the ``--storageEngine=PerconaFT`` option.
+For more information, see :ref:`perconaft`.

 .. _installing_from_tarball: